-The last couple of years have been fraught with the impact of living in the era of the Coronavirus pandemic.
-Nonetheless, we now number approximately 1,800 investors.
-Collectively you enable us to continue to prioritise the monthly distribution while maintaining an attractive allocation of capital to the four pillars of assets.
+The last few years have been fraught with the impact of living in the era of the COVID-19 pandemic.
+Nonetheless, the Fund has over 2,500 investors, which has increased over the last year.
+Collectively, you enable us to continue to prioritize the monthly distribution while maintaining an attractive allocation of capital to the four pillars of assets.
 Whether you have been investing with us for many years or just recently and despite this 'COVID-era' adversity, we want to thank you for placing your savings and trust in the Fund.
+We look forward to continuing to partner with you and help you achieve your financial goals.